 Solitary and Extramedullary Plasmacytic Tumors

-Description – Solitary plasmacytic tumors usually develop from soft tissues (extramedullary plasmacytoma) or bone (solitary osseous plasmacytoma).
+Solitary plasmacytic tumors, similar to multiple myeloma, usually develop from soft tissues (extramedullary plasmacytoma) or bone (solitary osseous plasmacytoma).
 They account for 2.4% of all canine neoplasms.
-The most common cutaneous primary sites include mucous membranes of the oral cavity and lips, rectum and the colon, skin of the limbs, head, ears.
-Other sites may include stomach, trachea, esophagus, small intestine, large intestine spleen, genitalia, eyes, uterus and liver.
-Breeds like American Cocker Spaniel, English Cocker Spaniel, West Highland White Terrier have a predilection for plasmacytomas.
+The most common cutaneous primary sites include mucous membranes of the oral cavity and lips, rectum and the colon, skin of the limbs, head, and ears.
+Other sites may include the stomach, trachea, esophagus, small intestine, large intestine spleen, genitalia, eyes, uterus and liver.
+Breeds like American Cocker Spaniel, English Cocker Spaniel, and West Highland White Terrier have a predilection for plasmacytomas.
 The median age has been estimated between 9-10 years.

-Most of the solitary osseous plasmacytomas aggravate to systemic multiple myeloma.
-The most common sites involved are the zygomatic arch (cheek bone) and the ribs.
+Most of the solitary osseous plasmacytomas aggravate systemic multiple myeloma.
+The most common sites involved are the zygomatic arch (cheekbone) and the ribs.

 Withrow and MacEwen’s Small Animal Clinical Oncology – Stephen J. Withrow, DVM, DACVIM (Oncology), Director, Animal Cancer Center Stuart Chair In Oncology, University Distinguished Professor, Colorado State University Fort Collins, Colorado; David M. Vail, DVM, DACVIM (Oncology), Professor of Oncology, Director of Clinical Research, School of Veterinary Medicine University of Wisconsin-Madison Madison, Wisconsin